Named for the Fairmont Empress Hotel in Victoria, British Columbia, these Empress gin cocktails are just as beautiful and regal as the hotel itself.

 The pea blossom also imparts a stunning indigo hue.
 And when you add citrus to the mix, it changes color!

 So if you’re looking for some enchantment at your next party, you can’t beat these Empress gin cocktails.
+Get your cocktail shaker ready!

-13 Best Empress Gin Cocktail Recipes
+Empress Gin Cocktails & Drink Recipes

 Bring a little extra mojo to your life with this pretty mojito!